Video: Myanmar police hold AP journalist in chokehold

 Authorities have charged Thein Zaw and five other members of the media with violating a public order law that could see them imprisoned for up to three years.

-The video starts with Thein Zaw standing by the side of a road on Saturday photographing dozens of security forces as they run at a group of protesters at an intersection in Yangon, Myanmar's largest city, that has become a meeting point for demonstrators.
+The video starts with Thein Zaw standing by the side of a road on Saturday photographing dozens of security forces as they run at a group of protesters in Yangon, Myanmar's largest city.

-As they near, several police run at him and he tries to escape.
+Several police run at him, and he tries to escape.
 At least seven surround him as he is placed in a chokehold.
 He is pushed and shoved and quickly handcuffed.
 A policeman with a bullhorn then uses the handcuffs to pull him away.

 Many of the police are carrying truncheons, while some have what appear to be guns and automatic weapons.

+“The Associated Press calls for the immediate release of AP journalist Thein Zaw, who has been charged with a crime in Myanmar for simply doing his job,” Ian Phillips, AP vice president for international news, said Wednesday.
+“Independent journalists must be allowed to freely and safely report the news without fear of retribution.
+AP condemns the charge against Thein Zaw and his arbitrary detention.”

 The military ousted the elected government of Aung San Suu Kyi in a Feb.
 1 coup.
-Protesters have continued to demonstrate peacefully against the coup even as security forces have repeatedly fired tear gas, rubber bullets and live rounds to disperse the crowds, and arrested protesters en masse.
+Protesters have demonstrated peacefully against the coup even as security forces have dramatically escalated their crackdown.
+On Wednesday, at least 34 protesters were killed in several cities, according to accounts on social media and local news reports compiled by a data analyst.

-The group of arrested journalists includes ones working for Myanmar Now, Myanmar Photo Agency, 7Day News, Zee Kwet online news and a freelancer.

-Lawyer Tin Zar Oo, who represents Thein Zaw, said the six have been charged under a law that punishes anyone who causes fear among the public, knowingly spreads false news, or agitates directly or indirectly for a criminal offense against a government employee.
+Lawyer Tin Zar Oo, who represents Thein Zaw, said his client was one of six journalists who have been charged under a law that punishes anyone who causes fear among the public, knowingly spreads false news, or agitates directly or indirectly for a criminal offense against a government employee.
 The law was amended by the junta last month to broaden its scope and increase the maximum prison term from two years.

+The group includes journalists working for Myanmar Now, Myanmar Photo Agency, 7Day News, Zee Kwet online news and a freelancer.

+The U.S. said it was concerned about the increasing attacks on and arrests of journalists by Myanmar security forces.
+“We call on the military to immediately release these individuals and to cease intimidation and harassment of the media and others unjustly detained merely for doing their jobs for exercising their universal rights,” State Department spokesperson Ned Price said to reporters in Washington.

 Thein Zaw, 32, is reported to be held in Insein Prison in northern Yangon, notorious for housing political prisoners under previous military regimes.